goldin2008/Note/ds.md

 ## DS
 ***Feature Selection*** is the process of selecting the attributes that can make the predicted variable more accurate or eliminating those attributes that are irrelevant and can decrease the model accuracy and quality.

-***Data Correlation*** is a way to understand the relationship between multiple variables and attributes in your dataset.
+***Feature Correlation*** is a way to understand the relationship between multiple variables and attributes in your dataset.
 Using Correlation, you can get some insights such as:
 - One or multiple attributes depend on another attribute or a cause for another attribute.
 - One or multiple attributes are associated with other attributes.